Find Trade Colleges

 There are 2,544 full-time undergraduates at Shoreline Community College, and 5,382 students altogether.
 The school has a student-to-faculty ratio of 12 to 1.

-Approximately 9% of the students who attend this school take out loans.
+Roughly 9% of students at Shoreline Community College take out loans to pay for college.
 The typical student loan amount is $5,432 a year.
 The student loan default rate of 4.6% means most graduates are not struggling to pay off their loans.

 #25